dguzh/geoparser/docs/index.rst

 License
 -------

 Geoparser is released under the `MIT License <https://github.com/dguzh/geoparser/blob/development/LICENSE>`_.

-This project uses several third-party libraries, each with its own license.
+It also uses several third-party libraries, each with its own license.
 For a complete list of these licenses, see the `full license details <https://github.com/dguzh/geoparser/blob/development/THIRD_PARTY_LICENSES>`_ in the repository.

 .. toctree::